siberiacancode/mock-config-server/README.md

 export default mockServerConfig;
 ```

--> Note: Any changes to the data will not affect the file (and the response, respectively).
+> Any changes to the data will not affect the file (and the response, respectively).

 #### Static Path